Looking for the Best Pre-Law Undergraduate Schools?

 Third, from my observation anyway, they tend to make into law students.
 English, history, and the like are also suitable majors, as students who went to college for these tend to have good writing and critical thinking skills.

 Now that we got the subject of your undergraduate major out of the way let’s consider factors that you should keep in mind when selecting a specific college or university…

 Picking the Best College or University to Go to if You Are Interested in Law

 What are best undergrad schools to go to if you are considering law school?
 As I said before, the answer is simple: you want to go to one of the better schools you were accepted to, one where you think you can maintain a high GPA in a serious major.

 Undergrad School Reputation

 The are plenty of great ways to research the best colleges: Start with the US News and World Report’s Best Colleges and Universities.
 This well-known guide ranks schools to help you pick reaches, targets, and safeties.
-Also check out these other reputable guides: Colleges That Change Lives The Fiske Guide To Colleges 2014 Princeton Review’s “The Best 378 Colleges”

 For more information on how law schools make admissions decisions, you may want to consult a book as this is a very complicated subject.
 Here is some recommended reading to max out your chances of playing the admissions game to the best of your ability: